 Regency’s Renaissance Centre is one such solution.
 It offers a safe, secure environment, complete with an enclosed outdoor courtyard.
 It was created specifically to care for those with Alzheimer’s and other memory related disorders.
 The goal is to maintain the senior’s dignity and provide a place of comfort.

 This is just one option in the range of care possibilities, but Regency is pleased that we can provide an alternative to families as they accept and adapt to Alzheimer’s and dementia.
-To learn more about Regency Retirement Community of Morristown, call (423) 581-7075.
+To learn more about Regency Retirement Village of Morristown, call (423) 581-7075.